 He thought that talent cannot be developed without a stimulating environment.
-Yet, what specifically characterizes a stimulating environment was never established.
+Yet, what specifically characterizes environment stimulating was never established.
 To be sure, it quickly became clear that certain people, objects, settings, and systems play a crucial role for talent development.
 However, no elaborate theory has never been presented that encompassed the element of such environments, as well as their interaction and the ways in which they can be regulated.
-Professor Ziegler first suggested what distinguishes effective from less effective environments is educational and learning capitals.
+Professor Ziegler first suggested what distinguishes effective from and learning capitals.